AlexisCORAN/holberton-system_engineering-devops/0x19-postmortem/README.md

 - **14:05** : Active processes were verified using `ps auxf`.

-- **14:14** : It was followed up with the `strace` command and we could see that there was a problem with the file `/ var / www / html / wp-config.php`
+- **14:14** : It was followed up with the `strace` command and we could see that there was a problem with the file `/var /www/html/wp-config.php`.

 - **14:17** : The website was curled to reveal a fatal error, a missing file `/var/www/html/wp-includes/class-wp-locale.phpp` required in `/var/www/html/wp-settings.php`.
 The nonexistent `.phpp` extension indicated a potential typographical error.